s2t2/lambda-ds-3-1/notes/class-2.md

-# Notes and Reference Materials - Class 2
+# Notes and Reference Materials - Unit 3 - Sprint 1 - Class 2

 Outline:

-  1) Docs and Docstrings
+  1) Docs, Style, PEP8 and Docstrings
   2) OOP Concepts
   3) Classes and Inheritance in Python